r041292/sudoku/README.md

 #sudoku
 ======

-_sudoku_ is a software product of an artificial inteligence class.
+_sudoku_ is a sudoku solver product of an artificial inteligence class.
 It has the following charasterictics:

 1.Coded in Python